Skip to content

 Though there's a lot more that goes into these methods and that occurs on the backend for highly actionable results, the core of both MaxDiff and Conjoint analysis is: how do particular aspects of my product, service, or category (like attributes, price, or the competitive set) influence consumer decision-making?

-While the methods differ slightly in optimal use cases, each method can be used for a number of business objectives such as:
+The methods differ slightly in optimal use cases, though each method can be used for a number of business objectives such as:

 • product concept testing